OskarDamkjaer/toggl-terminal/README.md

 *   (node toggl.js) start projectName [optionalDescription] //Starts a project with the project name and description
 *   (node toggl.js) stop //Stop current timer if there is one
-*   (node toggl.js) status //Prints current timer if there is one
+*   (node toggl.js) status //Print current timer if there is one
-*   (node toggl.js) update //Update the list of projects (should be doen automatically)
+*   (node toggl.js) update //Update the list of projects (should be done automatically)

 ## Convenient alias!

 `alias t='node ~/toggl-terminal/toggl.js '`
-This alias enables the quicker syntax `t stop` for example.
+This alias enables the quicker syntax `t stop`.

-## TODO

-Lägg till study som ett commando? som kör pomodoro åt en härifrån?
-Isf. hur notificatin?